 Increases in the shuttle fleet from 2013 forward is assumed to be caused by companies meeting the requirements of the Commuter Benefit Ordinance (CBO).
-However, the benefits of existing shuttles are analyzed as the CBO program evaluation found that 46% of employers were already offering a benefit prior to the ordinance.
+However, the benefits of existing shuttles are analyzed as the CBO program evaluation found that 46 percent of employers were already offering a benefit prior to the ordinance.
 The CBO therefore does not estimate the CO2 reductions associated with these travelers.
 Some of these commuters take transit, which is captured in MTC's travel model.
 However, those who take shuttles are not captured in the model, and for this reason, the benefits of the existing shuttles are analyzed.
 To be conservative, the 17,500 daily employer operated shuttle riders from San Francisco to the Silicon Valley are assumed to account for all employer operated shuttle riders in the Bay Area.

-The shuttles are assumed to carry an average of 30 passengers and that the average round trip commute on a shuttle is 40 miles.
-The assumption is if shuttle service was unavailable, the passenger commute mode split would mirror that of the general population.
+The shuttles are assumed to carry an average of 30 passengers15 and that the average round trip commute on a shuttle is 40 miles.16 The assumption is if shuttle service was unavailable, the passenger commute mode split would mirror that of the general population.
 This is a conservative estimate given that some sources suggest shuttle riders would be likely to otherwise drive.
-For example, San Francisco County's survey of shuttle riders, which indicated that 63% of shuttle riders would have otherwise driven alone to work, while the countywide drive-alone mode share is closer to 43%.
+For example, San Francisco County's survey of shuttle riders, which indicated that 63 percent of shuttle riders would have otherwise driven alone to work,17 while the countywide drive-alone mode share is closer to 43 percent.18

-Also accounted for are emissions from shuttle vehicles, assuming that they emit $CO_2$ at the same rate as urban buses.
-This likely overestimates emissions from shuttles since shuttle vehicles are generally smaller than buses and the employers who have taken a proactive approach to alternative transportation often strive to use the cleanest vehicles and fuels available.
+Also accounted for are emissions from shuttle vehicles, assuming that they emit CO2 at the same rate as urban buses.
+This likely overestimates emissions from shuttles since the shuttle fleet incorporates a range of vehicle sizes and the employers who have taken a proactive approach to sustainable transportation often strive to use the cleanest vehicles and fuels available.
 The exhaust emission rate extracted from EMFAC and used for 2020 shuttles is 2,265 grams/mile.
 The 2035 exhaust emission rate is 2,112 grams/mile, and the 2040 rate is 1,988 grams/mile.